vitorm04/docs.pt-br/docs/framework/unmanaged-api/alink/emitassembly-method.md

 ## <a name="parameters"></a>Parâmetros
  `AssemblyID`
- ID of the assembly.
+ ID do assembly.

 ## <a name="return-value"></a>Valor retornado
- Returns S_OK if the method succeeds.
+ Retorna S_OK se o método tiver sucesso.

 ## <a name="requirements"></a>Requisitos
- Requires alink.h
+ Requer ALink. h

 ## <a name="see-also"></a>Consulte também